Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir/README.md

 |1024|4|898 Msps|

 :bulb: The larger the _Input_Window_Size_ the larger is the latency of the filter.

+:bulb: The _Cascade_Length_ trades throughput for the number of AI Engine kernels used by the filter.
+For details, refer to the [AI Engine FIR function documentation](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-fir-filters.html).

 ## Knowledge nuggets about setting up the design